splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 * Query the CENSUS.LIVE_DATA and confirm that the LABEL column has no data
 * In a splice machine command prompt run the <SOURCE_DIRECTORY>/splice-community-sample-code/tutorial-tensorflow/src/main/resources/examples/census_example/queries/predict.sql
 * Query the CENSUS.LIVE_DATA and confirm that the LABEL column now has data

+# How to Setup a New Model
+Here are the high level steps for creating your own model

+* Create the splice machine table definitions for your training, test and live data sets.
+Make sure the definition of the live table has an ID column that uniquely identifies the row for use in the predict stored procedure.
+* Import the data into each of the three tables above
+* Insert a record to the MODEL table with the name of your model and a unique identifier, for example:  insert into MODEL (MODEL_ID,NAME,DESCRIPTION) values (2,'INSURANCE','Predict whether a customer has a caravan insurance policy');
+* Review the columns in your dataset and identify the column that is the label, identify if the column is CONTINUOUS or CATEGORICAL.
+If the column is a numeric column, please mark it as CONTINUOUS.
+* Create the insert statements MODEL_FEATURES table and if applicable the MODEL_FEATURE_CROSS table.
+* Call the stored procedure to create your model
+* Call the stored procedure to predict an outcome.

+Look at the /resources/examples/census_example and the /resources/examples/insurance_example for examples of how this was done.